GoktugOcal/GoktugOcal/README.md

 <h1 align="center">Hi There👋</h1>

 Hello, my name is Göktuğ and I am a 25 years old Data Scientist from Istanbul.
+Trying to contribute to the community.

 I am a MSc student in Computer Engineerging program of Bogazici University and I a recently working as a Data Scientist at Ford Otosan.
 I have graduated from Control and Automation Engineering undergraduate program of Istanbul Technical University.